Investment is one of the crucial things that a start-up requires to take off and continue to be relevant in the market.

 As an investment source, private equity rewards companies with several benefits.

-- Alternative access to liquid assets: Private equity permits companies to obtain liquid assets from an investment source other than the traditional financial mechanisms like enrollment on public exchanges or bank loans (often at a high rate of interest).
+- Alternative access to liquid assets: Private equity permits companies to obtain liquid assets from an investment source other than the traditional financial mechanisms like enrollment on public exchanges or bank loans (at a high-interest rate).

-- Investment source for start-ups: Specific kind of private equity investments like venture capital helps start-ups and nascent companies to take off.
+- Investment source for start-ups: Specific private equity investments like venture capital help start-ups and budding companies take off.

 - Investment source for de-listed companies: Private Equity is an essential source of investment for companies that have been de-listed from public exchanges.

-- Allows experimentation: Private Equity enables companies to experiment with new ideas and growth strategies which is otherwise not possible under the constant pressure of the public markets that drive companies to excel and earn profit continuously.
+- Allows experimentation: Private Equity enables companies to experiment with new ideas and growth strategies, which is otherwise impossible under the pressure of the public markets that drive companies to excel and continuously earn profit.

 Disadvantages of Private Equity